-Updated January 28th 2018: Amazon sponsored products is Amazon’s Paid advertising medium.
-It’s also something that 99% of Amazon businesses do not do correctly.
-Please please please do not get this wrong as you will be leaving thousands on the table or worse paying tens of thousands over bidding on keywords and optimising for the wrong potential customers!
+Updated July 23rd 2018: Amazon sponsored products is Amazon’s paid advertising medium.
+It is also something that 99% of Amazon businesses do not do correctly.
+Please please please do not get this wrong.
+You will be leaving thousands on the table, or worse paying tens of thousands over bidding on keywords and optimising for the wrong potential customers!

-Note: We’ve also recently built an Amazon PPC training course designed for people who are looking to do this manually and achieve extremely low ACOS figures.
+Note: We have also recently built an Amazon PPC training course designed for people who are looking to do this manually and achieve extremely low ACoS figures.

 Table Of Contents

 - 1 How to Create an Amazon Sponsored Products Campaign